idb-project/go-idb/README.md

     make client

-which regenerates the client. to update the api definition used, start a local IDB instance listening on `localhost:5000`. when the idb is started run

-    rm swagger_doc.json && make swagger_doc.json
+which regenerates the client.

 ## example

-an example how to fetch a list of machines can be found in `cmd/machines`.
+an example how to manage machine objects can be found in `cmd/machines`.